University of Texas at Dallas

 Abstract

-We investigate 13,307 cross-border, tax-haven mergers and acquisitions (M&A) from 1990 to 2017, totaling $4.1 trillion in deal value, or about 30% of total cross-border M&A volume. $2.4 of the $4.1 trillion is beyond what is predicted based on a gravity model with economic fundamentals.
-Tax-haven M&A result in $30.7 billion in recurring annual tax avoidance.
-To illustrate the magnitude, for a US firm with no prior cross-border, tax-haven M&A history, buying an Irish firm worth 5% of its total assets would result in an expected decline in its effective tax rate of 3.32 percentage points.
-For identification, we use a change in US tax law in 2004.
-Following haven acquisitions, firms are more likely to relocate their headquarters to havens.
-Our results document that tax avoidance through havens is a significant determinant of cross-border M&A.
+We provide the first comprehensive analysis of tax avoidance through cross-border, tax-haven mergers and acquisitions (M&A).
+Using novel tax residence data, we investigate 5,230 transactions from 1990 to 2017 where the target resides in a haven, totaling $1.7 trillion in deal value, or 12% of cross-border M&A volume.
+To illustrate the magnitude, for a US firm with no prior cross-border, tax-haven M&A history, buying an Irish firm worth 5% of its total assets would result in an expected decline in its effective tax rate of 3.74 percentage points.
+Tax haven M&A enables profit-shifting on intellectual property and the relocation of headquarters to havens, and results in $20.8 billion in recurring annual tax savings.

 Conference Presentations